 YOUR CAPITAL IS AT RISK

-- Standard Pivot Points are also referred to as Classical Pivot Points or Floor Pivots, and these two trading terms are often used in interchangeable ways.
+Standard Pivot Points are also referred to as Classical Pivot Points or Floor Pivots, and these two trading terms are often used in interchangeable ways.
 Quite literally, these are the “standard” pivot points that are plotted in the default settings of most modern trading stations.

-- Woodies Pivot Points employ calculations that are quite different relative to standard formulas for pivot points.
+Woodies Pivot Points employ calculations that are quite different relative to standard formulas for pivot points.
 Woodie's pivot points use a formula that places additional weight on the market’s closing prices.

 While this list of different pivot point techniques might look intimidating at first, it should be understood that the basic ideas and concepts that underlie the market’s broader approach to pivot point trading strategy remain largely the same.

-Generally speaking, pivot lines are plotted horizontally in order to indicate potential zones of price support or price resistance.
+Generally speaking, pivot lines are plotted horizontally in order to indicate potential zones of support or resistance.
 Any time a chart breakout occurs near these pivot zones, the direction of the break (upward or downward) can work as a primary indicator of market sentiment so that new trading positions can be established based on the trend as it emerges.

 Standard Pivot Points